kcjengr/monokrom/README.md

 python3 -m pip install -e .
 ```

+Monokrom plasma requires the plasma_db branch from qtpyvcp.
+To get access to this branch it is recommended to use a developer install of qtpyvcp.
+If you already have such an install you will need to install sqlalchemy via pip.

+If you have yet to install a developer version of qtpyvcp then BEFORE performing the pip install per normal dev instructions you need to

+`git checkout plasma_db`

+THEN

+`python3 -m pip install -e .`

 This will create an editable installe of Monokrom.
 To update to the latest development state cd into monokrom-vcp and perform

 `git pull`